20 + YEARS EXPERIENCE

 Mr. Driscoll was born and raised in Mecklenburg County, North Carolina and lives in Charlotte with his wife, Christie, two children, Abbie and William, their English Springer Spaniel, Judge, and two cats, Charlotte and Asheville.

-For more than 20 years, Mr. Driscoll has handled a variety of criminal, traffic, DMV and record restoration matters in the Mecklenburg County area and various DMV locations.
+For more than 20 years, Mr. Driscoll has handled a variety of criminal, traffic, DMV and record restoration matters in the Mecklenburg, Cabarrus, Gaston, Union Counties and various DMV locations around North Carolina.
 During this time, he has developed a time-tested process that skillfully guides his clients through the complexities and adversities of the Criminal and DMV systems.

 Please complete the "New Case Inquiry" form and Mr. Driscoll will personally review your legal issue.